Southern three-banded armadillo

 • The Southern three-banded armadillo is the only armadillo species able to roll into a ball

-• Unlike other armadillo species, they do not dig burrows, and usually take refuge in the abandoned burrows of other animals such as anteaters
+• They do not dig burrows.
+Instead that take refuge in the abandoned burrows of other animals, such as anteaters

 • They walk on their hind-legs with the tips of their foreclaws touching the ground